Malvertising: History

-20072008: The first recorded sighting of malvertising was in late 2007 to early 2008.
-This threat was based on a vulnerability in Adobe Flash (something that has continued into the late 2010s) and affected a number of platforms including MySpace, Excite and Rhapsody.

-2009: The online edition of The New York Times Magazine was found to be serving up an ad that was part of a larger click fraud scam that created a botnet network of malware-infected computers, nicknamed the Bahama botnet, that then went on to be used to carry out click fraud on pay per click ads all over the web.
+The first recorded sightings of malvertising were in late 2007 and early 2008.
+The threat was based on a vulnerability in Adobe Flash (something that has continued into the late 2010s) and affected a number of platforms including MySpace, Excite and Rhapsody.
+In 2009, the online edition of The New York Times Magazine was found to be serving an ad that was part of a larger click fraud scam that created a botnet network of malware-infected computers, nicknamed the Bahama botnet, that then went on to be used to carry out click fraud on pay per click ads all over the web.
 The banner feed of The New York Times was hacked for the weekend of September 11 to 14, causing some readers to see advertisements telling them their systems were infected and trying to trick them into installing rogue security software on their computers.
-According to spokeswoman Diane McNulty, "the culprit approached the newspaper as a national advertiser and had provided apparently legitimate ads for a week", and the ads were switched to the virus alert malvertisement afterwards.
+According to spokeswoman Diane McNulty, "The culprit approached the newspaper as a national advertiser and had provided apparently legitimate ads for a week", and the ads were switched to the virus alert malvertisement afterwards.
 The New York Times then suspended third-party advertisements to address the problem, and even posted advice for readers regarding this issue on its technology blog.